LucasDelfino92/morrowindsharp/modlist.md

 - [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn: adds shrines to the temples in Maar Gan, Molag Mar, Suran and Vos.

 ### GAMEPLAY MWSE

+These gameplay mods require MWSE to work properly.
+Thanks to the power of MWSE, many of these mods add neat new mechanics into the game, some present in older Elder Scrolls games, others entirely new.
+In many cases, these mods can be configured in-game to suit your particular tastes.

 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord: prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
 This can be disabled by holding shift.
 The behavior can be inverted using the mod config menu.